-The Covid-19 pandemic forced schools and students into an e-learning model that many did not feel ready to embrace.
-E-learning was on the horizon but a complete move to remote learning was a shift that most schools were not equipped to make.
+TUntil recently, e-learning was on the horizon but a complete move to remote learning was a shift that most schools were not equipped to make.
 Around the country, school districts, teachers, parents, and students did their best to embrace this new approach to teaching and learning.
 This move to learning from home was made easier by the fact that it is easy to get school supplies online along with almost anything else that is needed.

-Many parents and teachers have concerns about what students lost in the transition and uncertainty of learning from home during the pandemic.
-It is true that the sudden shift to e-learning presented challenges, but it also came with some benefits.
+Many parents and teachers have concerns about what students lost in the transition and the uncertainty of learning from home during the pandemic.
+It is true that the sudden shift presented challenges, but online learning also has its positive impacts.
 The year was not a complete loss for students academically.
 There are a number of ways that being forced to make e-learning work has and will continue to help both schools and students.

 E-learning allows teachers to plan with more precision

-Having e-learning as an option reduces some of the unknowns that teachers face during the year.
+One of the positive impacts of having online learning as an option is that it reduces some of the unknowns that teachers face during the year.
 For example, a couple of bad weather days can derail the timeline for a unit of study.
 Missing two or three days of instruction because of inclement weather can make teachers feel like they are perpetually trying to catch up.
 E-learning can eliminate these types of disruptions by allowing students to move back and forth seamlessly between learning in person and learning online.

 E-learning exposes students to future ready skills

 Technology is here to stay.
 It is used in higher education and the workplace.
 Students need to be proficient with technology to thrive in the environments they will encounter after finishing secondary education.
 The switch to e-learning provided students with a preview of what they will encounter in higher education and possibly in the workplace.
 Becoming proficient with various types of technology is a positive impact of online learning that provides students with important skills for the future.